find your perfect postgrad program

 You will be taught by leading academics who combine research and theory to provide you with the skills to go on to your future career.
 We will provide you with a modern, wide, evidence-based introduction to psychology as a science, in excellent facilities all set in our lovely Whiteknights campus.

-The programme follows the structure of our successful BSc in Psychology, and includes optional specialist modules such as An Introduction to CBT, for those interested in Clinical Psychology.
+The programme is taught separately from undergraduates but follows the same rigorous structure as our successful BSc in Psychology, and includes optional specialist modules such as An Introduction to CBT, for those interested in Clinical Psychology.

 We cover all the important sub-disciplines of psychology, including: